To be eligible for admission:

 For an applicant to be considered for admission, the Penn State Law Admissions Office must receive the following:

 - Completed Application and Fee.
-Applicants may download an application and mail it to Penn State Law, S.J.D.
-Admissions, Lewis Katz Building, University Park, PA 16802.
-Please include supporting documents.
-The $75 (75 U.S. dollars) application fee must be made payable to Penn State University.
-Only checks or international money orders drawn on U.S. funds are accepted.
+Applicants may download an application and mail it to Penn State Law with supporting documents or submit an electronic application through the Law School Admission Council (LSAC) Document Assembly Service.
+The $75 (75 U.S. dollars) application fee can be paid by credit card, check or international money order drawn on U.S. funds and made payable to Penn State University.

 - Transcripts.
 Official academic transcripts documenting the applicant’s LL.M. degree and prior law studies (certified translations into English).